markdias/myai-notes/README.md

 - **Dark/Light Mode**: Toggle between themes, with automatic system preference detection
 - **Minimalist Design**: Clean, distraction-free interface focused on productivity
 - **Responsive**: Works on desktop and mobile devices
-- **Published Notes Drawer**: Browse fully formatted notes in a dedicated, distraction-free panel that mirrors the live output
+- **Published Notes Drawer**: Curate selected notes into a dedicated, distraction-free panel that mirrors the published Markdown rendering
 - **Expanded Note Toggle**: Collapse the AI output when you just want to focus on the saved version

 ### Customization